moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 })
 ```

-The next example illustrates how to integrate with `Declarative Policy` checks
-to determine whether a specific permission is directly encoded into the JWT
-token.
-During any access check, the system first verifies if the ability is
+### Integration with Declarative Policy

-encoded in the JWT token (stored in the request context for the user).
-If the
+The system will check if the required permissions are encoded in the JWT token
-ability is not found in the token, it falls back to the standard
-`Declarative Policy`.
+before falling back to the existing `Declarative Policy` framework if necessary.
+This is how the logic would look:

 ```ruby
 module Gitlab